astronomer/docs/software/ac-support-policy.md

 - New Airflow Deployments cannot be created with that version of AC.
 Unsupported versions will _not_ render as an option in the Deployment creation process from the Software UI, API, or CLI.
 - In the latest version of the Astro CLI,  a warning appears when a user pushes a Docker image to Astronomer that corresponds to that version.

 To ensure reliability, service is not interrupted when Astronomer Deployments are running unsupported versions of AC.
-You can use he Astro CLI to access unsupported AC versions for local development and testing.
+You can use the Astro CLI to access unsupported AC versions for local development and testing.

 ### End of Maintenance Date